zalando-zmon/zmon-controller/README.rst

 Running Locally
 ===============

-Please use the `main ZMON repository`_ to start a Vagrant demo box.
+Please use the docker-compose that is in the compose directory of the `main ZMON repository`_.

-Make sure the provided Vagrant-Box is up and all services are running.
+Make sure the provided docker-compose is up and all services are running.

 .. code-block:: bash